stiero/COVID-19-Endgame/README.md

 Check out https://outbreakcontrolroom.com/ for a quick district-level situation update.

 Several tasks are in the to-do list.
-Watch this space.